E4S-Project/e4s-alc/docs/basics/introduction.rst

 * Adding Spack mirrors
 * Adding ``modules``
 * Choosing the compiler in which packages will be built
-* Creating multiple Dockerfiles based on the image, Spack version, and compiler
+* Creating multiple container definition files based on the image, Spack version, and compiler